How much is 8GB of data and do I need more than that?

 Should I have more than 8GB of data?

 However, if you use your phone to listen to podcasts, watch videos, engage in video calls and experiment with a range of other data-heavy activities, you’re probably going to need a little more data.
-It’s worth looking for a deal which allows you to adjust your data plan according to your needs each month or even an unlimited data sim plan.
+So in that case it’s worth looking for a deal which comes with more data or allows you to adjust your data plan according to your needs each month.
+Or you may even want to consider an unlimited data SIM plan.

 Rebekah Carter